Goreme Open Air Museum

 The Open Air Museum is almost always included in the tour program so check if you have it in yours before you decide to do it on your own.
 For this museum, a guide or heavy reading before visiting is recommended, otherwise it might feel empty without all the details.

-The admission ticket for the Open Air Museum of Goreme is 20 Euros per person in 2025.
+The admission ticket is updated every year in the distilled information section at the top of this page.
 Photography inside the churches and chapels is not allowed though you may take photos and / or videos outside the cave churches.

 If you have walking difficulties, you might want to skip this one.
 The pavements have big gaps so the ground is very uneven.
 The hill is very steep and the museum overall is not wheelchair accessible.